nickatnight/chaptify/README.md

 A simple cli to convert audio from [chapter](https://support.google.com/youtube/answer/9884579?hl=en) enabled YouTube videos to your Spotify playlist

 ## Reason?
-I needed an automated process to transfer 80s synthwave mixes on I listen to [YouTube](https://www.youtube.com/watch?v=2b9AqJimM-0), most of which were chapter enabled (new video feature from YT), to Spotify playlists.
+I needed an automated process to transfer 80s synthwave mixes I listen to from [YouTube](https://www.youtube.com/watch?v=2b9AqJimM-0), most of which were chapter enabled (new video feature from YT), to Spotify playlists.

 ## Install (dev only for now)
 This package relies on `spotipy`, a lightweight python wrapper for Spotify api.
 See their [docs](https://spotipy.readthedocs.io/en/latest/) for installation or Spotify [developer](https://developer.spotify.com/documentation/general/guides/) guide for obtaining api keys